Safer recruitment Vetting, disclosure and barring checks

-Regulated activity with children means carrying out any of the following activities frequently (at least twice a week or 4 times a month):
+Regulated activity with children means carrying out any of the following activities frequently (more than 3 days in a 30 day period):

 - unsupervised activities: teaching, training, instructing, caring for or supervising children; providing advice/guidance on wellbeing, or driving a vehicle only for children;

 - working for limited range of “specified places” with the opportunity for contact with children and young people, for example schools, children’s homes, childcare premises;

 These are also examples of regulated activity if unsupervised:

 - engaging in intimate or personal care of children